W3PMU/DeveloperExercises/Exercise_GitHub_Fork.md

 ### GitHub.com Account

-You need a [GitHub.com](https://github.com) registered account to perform the tasks in this exercise.
+You need a [GitHub.com](https://github.com) registered account with a verifiable email address to perform the tasks in this exercise.
 A free GitHub account can be used for this exercise.

 ---